Travelling wave analysis of a mathematical model of glioblastoma growth: Discussion and conclusion

 When comparing our results to more recent work in glioblastoma modelling it is worth noting that many studies have shown the square root scaling of the wave speed as a function of diffusion coefficient (or migration rate) and proliferation rate \cite{Gerlee2012,Hatzikirou2009,Fedotov2008}, but this is the first study to report a closed form expression of the wave speed, which explicitly involves the switching rates $q_{p,m}$.
 The derivation of the front shape as a function of $q_{p,m}$ is also a new result, which brings into light an interesting difference between the two-component system and the Fisher equation.
 For the latter, the steepness of the front is given by $1/4c$, which implies that faster invasion corresponds to a less steep front.
 We have shown that when the cells switch between proliferation and migration, the steepness is equal to $\alpha/4c(1+\rho)$, and since one can construct solutions with a small velocity $c$, but with a large $\rho$, the result for the Fisher equation does no longer hold.
 In other words one can have fronts with a small slope that still move slowly.

-Lastly, we note that our results are encouraging for those who hope to bridge the different scales in tumour biology using mathematical analysis.
-Our results suggests that it is possible to connect the microscopic properties of cells to the macroscopic outcomes of tumour growth, and we believe they will help to accelerate our understanding of this inherently multi-scale disease.
+{Lastly, we note that our results are encouraging for those who hope to bridge different scales in tumour biology using mathematical analysis.
+Our results suggests that it is possible to connect the microscopic properties of cells to the macroscopic outcomes of tumour growth.
+Although this study is theoretical we believe that it will increase our understanding of this inherently multi-scale disease.}